Dog park plans move Mattoon Soccer Club to new location

 Thompson said it's frustrating to see the community lose a public soccer field that was used by his club and at least two other youth teams as participation in this sport grows.
 He said another public soccer field was lost when a second baseball diamond opened in 2021 at Lawson Park.
 He said the Mattoon Area Family YMCA's youth soccer program was able to move from Lawson to the grounds of Mattoon Middle School.

-Mattoon City Council member Jim Closson, who is a council representative on the dog park committee, said the dog park project needed to reach a date for opening this site after kicking off its fundraising campaign in late 2019.
+Mattoon City Council member Jim Closson, who is park commissioner and a council representative on the dog park committee, said the dog park project needed to reach a date for opening this site after kicking off its fundraising campaign in late 2019.
+He added that this will be a facility that will be used throughout the year by dog owners.

 Closson said the Roundhouse Complex field offers existing utilities, parking, sidewalks and other infrastructure.
 He said this infrastructure is not available at the previous prospective dog park site on an undeveloped city lot along South 12th Street, southwest of Williams Elementary School.
 He said creating this infrastructure on South 12th would have cost up to $200,000.
 He added that city park department staffing is down by 35%, which would make maintaining the 12th Street site difficult.